waynecz/Watson/README.md

 <br>

-> I extremely do recommend to use Webstorm writing SASS since it's smartest auto-completion saving me much a time
+> I do recommend to use Webstorm writing SASS since it's smartest auto-completion saving me much a time

 ## Intro

 - Mainly to simplify the way writing Nested BEM
-- Awesome tools which are most of use
+- Tools which are most of use

 <br>